 "Jerry Devlin has proved that he understands and will respond to the special needs of GHI.
 His presence in the Assembly during the next four years will guarantee that GHI has the most effective voice possible in our efforts to achieve tax reduction and other reforms.
 I urge all my fellow GHI members to vote for Del.
 Gerard F. Devlin.
-He has earned re-election ...," Mary Clarke - 5C Laurel Hill Road, former GHI Director "I am a Republican but I put my community first before party affiliation.
+He has earned re-election . . , " Mary Clarke - 5C Laurel Hill Road, former GHI Director "I am a Republican but I put my community first before party affiliation.
 Jerry Devlin has shown that he is head and shoulders above the rest.
-Greenbelt needs him in Annapolis. . . " - Bill Mayhew - 65C Ridge Road "Jerry Devlin understands senior citizens' problems and has worked to find solutions.
-He has my strongest support . . . " - Bob Dove, President Greenbelt Golden Age Club "I am a teacher, and a model of children in our school system.
+Greenbelt needs him in Annapolis. . ." - Bill Mayhew - 65C Ridge Road "Jerry Devlin understands senior citizens' problems and has worked to find solutions.
+He has my strongest support . . . " - Bob Dove, President Greenbelt Golden Age Club "I am a teacher, and a man of children in our school system.
 I have worked at Annapolis on education problems.
 No one knows more about or cares more about education.
-I be be a second of Directory Devines and the second of Directory Devines and Natalie Nugent, 17 Lakeside Drive, elementary school teacher, member Board of Directors, Prince George's Educators Association
+The problems in our school system.
+I have worked at Annapolis on education problems.
+No one knows more about or cares more about education, integrity and intellect are needed in the House . . . " Natalie Nugent, 17 Lakeside Drive, elementary school teacher, member Board of Directors, Prince George's Educators Association Vote Democratic - Nov.
+7, 1978 A GREAT TEAM FOR GREENBELT: CONROY - DEVLIN - PITKIN - RYAN Authority: Charles F. Schwan, Jr.